AdobeDocs/target.pt-BR/help/administrating-target/scene7-settings.md

 >[!NOTE]
 >
->Uma [!DNL Dynamic Media Classic] conta gratuita de uso restrito para Adobe Target não é mais compatível com novos clientes ou usuários.
+>Não há mais suporte para uma [!DNL Dynamic Media Classic] [!DNL Adobe Target] conta gratuita e de uso restrito para novos clientes ou novos usuários.
 As credenciais de logon existentes funcionam como de costume.

 If this setting is not configured, the [!UICONTROL Swap Image offer] option within the activity creation workflow is not available.
 Após está configuração estar definida, a opção de trocar imagens de oferta ficará disponível no  [Visual Experience Composer (VEC) e no Experience Composer baseado em formulários](/help/c-experiences/experiences.md#concept_A2E10F6AFB3D4AEAB6951EE14688848D).
 You can then leverage image offers with images that have been uploaded from the [!DNL Adobe Experience Cloud] for use in [!DNL Target] activities.